Storing abandoned goods from a rental property

-Applicants can conduct a check of a vehicle or trailer with a license plate attached to verify if it is currently licensed by searching on the Department of Transport website: Online vehicle license expiry check.
+Applicants can conduct a check of a vehicle or trailer with a licence plate attached to verify if it is currently licensed by searching on the Department of Transport website: Online vehicle licence expiry check.

-All states and territories have similar online facilities to check vehicle licenses as per the following links:
+All states and territories have similar online facilities to check vehicle licences as per the following links:

 Western Australian Government - Vehicle Licence Expiry Date Enquiry

 Government of South Australia - Check Registration Expiry Date

 New South Wales Government - Check Registration & History

 VicRoads may also authorise disposal of an uncollected vehicle: Release of registered operator information for uncollected vehicles.

 These searches do not provide any details as to the ownership of the vehicle.

 You can check whether there is a security interest for any debt registered over the vehicle or whether the vehicle is reported stolen or written off, by searching for the vehicle on the Personal Property Securities Register (PPSR).

 Caravans abandoned at residential premises should be listed as an item for assessment in an application for an Abandoned Goods Certificate.